headchem/StoryGhostPlotter/README.md

 to build for prod and see if there are any linting error before deploying, run the following: npm run build

+TODO:
+	find/replace "successsfully" check for other mispellings, but correcting them will break all finetuned models... so wait until I have doubled the example file

 FINETUNING

  * Go to Google Sheets, save file as Excel